carlosb1/iota-exercise/README.md

    - **efficient** The code tries to be efficient and manteinable.
 To be efficient, the hashmap that it permits and O(1), and it iterates across nodes (O(n)).
 The requirements of N < 10000 avoid bottlenecks in memory and time performance.

    - **as close as possible to qualify as production-level software**.
 It includes  gitactions, testing, coverage, small commits in the gitgub (I did a first PoC and then small commits) but tries to keep it simple (not clippy, docker, versioning, multiplatform or generate doc), but it is open to include any new feature [taiki-e](https://github.com/taiki-e/install-action/tree/main?tab=readme-ov-file)

 - It is possible to try more efficient solutions (in some cases) with some precalculations but in order to be keep the code simple (and with the requirement of N < 10000), they were not done.
-- Checking the problem, that it is a transaction system, we added some new statistics like the last_transaction or the most referenced one that they are useful in a real case.
+- Checking the problem, that it is a transaction system, we added some new statistics like:
+    - the last_transaction (checking timestamp)
+    - the most referenced node (to evaluate the most critical transactions).
+    - classification by timestamp ranges for profiling transaction peaks Other interesting but we didn t do could be average timestamp between parents and node.

 ## Run code